Ryokan with Private Onsen in Kyoto

-The ryokan is a typically Japanese traditional accommodation.
+The ryokan is a typical Japanese traditional accommodation.
 If you have always dreamed of experiencing Japan, Kyoto is the ideal place because the historical setting of this city is particularly suited to this type of establishment.
-For your next stay in Japan, if you are looking for a hotel in the former capital, a ryokan will allow you to appreciate the charm of the country and, above all, to add a touch of tradition to your trip.
+For your next stay in Japan, a ryokan with private onsen in Kyoto will allow you to appreciate the charm of the country and, above all, to add a touch of tradition to your trip.

 The ryokan is a unique place with a particular ambiance